How to make a zoetrope

 Using a craft knife or scissors, carefully cut evenly spaced vertical slits in the container, aligned with the gaps between the paper strips.
 Make sure the slits are wide enough to see the animated images through.

-See also How to spell graham
+See also How to train our dragon

 Step 6: Add a reflection surface